robotcorner/robotcorner/README.md

 I am senior at The University of Alabama in Huntsville pursuing a Bachelor of Science degree in Computer Engineering as well as a minor in computer science.
 I will graduate in may 2022 with a GPA > 3.8.
 I have completed two 3-5 month programming internships in software engineering roles.
 The first position I was programming primarly in MATLAB, and the second postion I programmed primarily in Python.

 ### I’m currently working on:
 - Finishing my computer engineering degree.
-I'm in my final semester!
+I'm in my final semester and taking exams now!
-- Working on a java project with a four person team for class.
-See [Java Project](https://github.com/robotcorner/CS-321-JavaTeamProjectTeam10#cs-321-javateamproject---team-10) for details.
-A shortlist of details is provided below.
-- Working on a senior design project called [Smart Farm](https://github.com/dandeto/Smart-Farm), which is very cool.
-A shortlist of details provided below.
-- Learning Flutter development, an open source framework for cross platform apps. (in my free time)
+- Learning Flutter and Dart.js development, an open source framework for cross platform apps. (in my free time)
-- Finding a job to learn faster, develop more, and love working with the people around me.
+- Developing myself.
 I want to work on things that matter and be surrounded by great, intelligent, people and mentors.
 One of my priorities is having the opportunity to get my code reviewed by people smarter than me so I can improve faster than working without feedback.
 If I don't code, then my next desire is to lead a team for production of software products.

 ### Programming opinions:
 - My favorite language is the right one for the job given time and cost contraints.
 Usually that means I perfer python because I can work faster in it :)